-Teacher Appreciation Week starts on May 2.
+Teacher Appreciation Day is May 2nd and Teacher Appreciation Week starts on May 8th.
 Show the teachers in your life some love with these gift ideas.
 This list includes local and DIY options.

 Get your child’s teacher something cute and practical with these clothespin magnets.
 I’ve made these as a gift for teachers before, and they are a very easy and budget-friendly DIY!
 I simply painted a small portion of plain wood clothespins with some glitter paint, and then I hot glued a magnet on the back (choose a strong magnet so you know it will hold up!).